-This is the first step towards the creation of the Metropolitan Observatory of Urban Butterflies, which has three main goals:
+This is the first step towards the creation of the Metropolitan Butterflies Observatory mBMS, which has three main goals:

 - To know the biodiversity of the network of parks and metropolitan beaches, using as a object of study the diurnal butterflies, an insect that provides a lot of information to be able to value and improve the biodiversity of different habitats, also of the metropolitan ones.

 - Evaluate the results of the management of the biodiversity in the parks and metropolitan beaches.

 - Start the first phase in the study of the diversity of butterflies in the Mediterranean dry meadows, an environment especially rich in biodiversity.